jamiljami/inequality_ai/0_starter/2_filled.md

 2. What data sources and metrics are most reliable for tracking automation's effects on inequality?
 [2_sources_and_metrics]
 ### B. Economic Questions
 3. Which jobs, tasks and skills are most vulnerable to automation in the next 5 years, and what will remain valuable?
 [3_automatable]
-4. What role do large tech companies and key automation players have in shaping the economic landscape and competition?
+4. What role do large tech companies and key automation players have in shaping the economic landscape and competition, including in the diffusion of technologies and methods?
 [4_big_tech]
 5. How are small-to-medium enterprises and bureacratic institutions like governments affected, can they adapt to the wave of automation?
 [5_SME_bureacrats]
 ### C. Societal Questions
 6. Is income and wealth inequality across different sectors and regions affected?
 [6_inequality]
 7. How is job quality and worker satisfaction affected, not just employment numbers?
 [7_job_quality]
-8. Do different demographic groups (education, location, age, gender, ethnicity, immigration) experience automation differently?
+8. Do different geographic regions and demographic groups (education, location, age, gender, ethnicity, immigration) experience automation differently?
 [8_demographics]
 9. What policies and interventions could be most effective at mitigating the negative impacts of automation?
 [9_mitigation]
-10. What are the environmental and social costs of automation that aren't captured in economic metrics?
+10. What are the environmental, psychological and social costs of automation that aren't captured in traditional economic metrics?
 [10_societal]

 ## BELOW INCOMPLETE